 The 2022 Student Arts Outreach Program is Under Way!

-The Bay Atlantic Symphony, under the direction of Director Jed Gaylin, will be performing Appalachian Spring for students of the Principle Academy Charter School on May 10.
+The Bay Atlantic Symphony, under the direction of Director Jed Gaylin, performed Appalachian Spring for students of the Principle Academy Charter School on May 10.
 The program was provided free of charge for the schools, courtesy of the Schultz-Hill Foundation and our generous donors.

-For photos from the Peter and the Wolf concert, click here.
+For photos from the Appalachian Spring concert, click here.
 (Password is sh)